AMReX-Astro/Microphysics/README.md

 # AMReX-Astro Codes

-At the moment, these routines are written to be compatible with the AMReX-Astro codes, Maestro and Castro.
+At the moment, these routines are written to be compatible with the AMReX-Astro codes, Maestro, Castro and Quokka.

 * Castro: http://amrex-astro.github.io/Castro/